 While this tutorial is all about creating an all-over even dye with coffee, you can use other techniques for different results!

 Tie-Dye: Just like typical tie-dyeing where you fold, twist, and tie a shirt or other material, you can follow that same process with coffee dyeing.
-Follow a basic tie-dye tutorial, but substitute coffee for the dye and let it soak long enough.
+You will substitute coffee for the dye and let it soak long enough.
 You could even brew different roasts or strengths to have more than one shade of tan or brown in your project.